archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 Handling and manage a software development team can be a daunting task due to several factors, such as:

-* __Team size__: as team grows up the communications between members of the team became more difficult, making organization harder.
+* __Team size__: as team grows, the communications between members of the team becomes more difficult, making organization harder.
-* __Location__: some teams are distributed on different locations around the world.
-Again, the communication becomes harder, creating problems on team's organization.
+* __Location__: some teams are distributed over different locations around the world.
+Again, the communication becomes harder, creating problems in the team's organization.
-* __Lack of a structured methodology__: sometimes dev teams doesn't follow a defined methodology.
+* __Lack of a structured methodology__: sometimes dev teams don't follow a defined methodology.
 This creates noise in the daily job of members and obviously makes harder to track and review the progress of the team.

 Teams not necessarily need to follow one of the standard software methodologies, but it can be a big mistake to not follow any methodology at all.
-Just make sure your team is being managed in a clear and structured way and that every member of the team are committed (and in agreement) with the used methodology.
+Just make sure your team is being managed in a clear and structured way and that every member of the team is committed (and in agreement) with the used methodology.

 Here at ArchDaily, We follow an agile approach and our framework of choice is Scrum.
 This framework gives some useful guidelines (which can be adapted to every team's needs) and the support of online management tools for this methodology is huge.
-Before going into the details of our version of Scrum, let's explain how is the architecture of our team.
+Before going into the details of our version of Scrum, let's talk about our team's architecture.

 ## Team Infraestructure